bgruey/persistent-connection-server/README.md

 The performance tests comparing a JSON serialized dictionary compared to a JSONPickle protocol message indicates JSONPickle is 3 times slower to dump and 16 times slower to load.
+See the `performance_tests` folder for code.
 ```
             Dump         |   Load         | Serialized Size in Bytes
     JP:   (2.973, 0.127) | (7.886, 0.153) | 295203